nflori/GitHub-tutorial/README.md

 # GitHub-tutorial
-Hey this is for turorial purposes!
+Hey this is for tutorial purposes!